ducvu593/DataAnalystND-US-Flights-Explanatory-Analysis-Visualisations/README.md

 In addition, a slide deck presentation is created to summarise the most interesting insights (slides.html extension).
 Through GitHub, this file can run normally as a HTML file (see below on how to open the HTML file).

+### Quick Guide

+- A concise summary of the most interesting insights: **US_Flights_Slide_Deck_Presentation_GitHub.slides.html**.
+Open the file and prepend the URL with the URL link shown in the last section.
+- View the comprehensive code and comments:
+    1. Open the **US_Flights_Visualisation_Exploration.ipynb** and view it straight on GitHub, or
+    2. Open the **US_Flights_Visualisation_Exploration.html** and prepend the URL with the URL link shown in the last section.
+- Run the code: Follow the steps in the next section using the file **US_Flights_Visualisation_Exploration.ipynb**.

 ### Running the Code in Jupyter Notebook